Policy and Innovation

 Centre for Climate Finance & Investment

-Led by Dr Charles Donavan, the Centre for Climate Finance & Investment is based in the Imperial College Business School.
+Led by Michael Wilkins, the Centre for Climate Finance & Investment is based in the Imperial College Business School.
 Its work rigorously analyses investments in clean energy, energy efficiency and low-carbon infrastructure globally.
 The team builds on the College's global reputation for innovative, multi-disciplinary research on climate change, supporting research on the business models, financial instruments, and investment strategies that are taking shape in a global economy adapting to climate change.

 Led by Dr Almut Veraart, the Energy Markets group is based in the Department of Mathematics.
 The research of the group focusses on the characterisation and modelling of electricity prices and (renewable) sources of energy.
 They also develop statistical inference methods and stochastic simulation tools which are widely applicable in the context of energy markets.
 Moreover, they are interested in deriving pricing formulas for carbon derivatives and other energy related financial contracts.